 Why not?
 This is your time to shine!
 Showcase your skills and achievements by sharing them with others.
 Be proud!

-Every year finalists share how much they enjoyed being part of the Awards - from submitting their nomination and judging, right through to the gala Awards event.
+Every year finalists share how much they enjoyed being part of the Awards - from submitting their nomination and judging, right through to the Awards gala event.

 Good Luck – We encourage you to enter, while it’s not always easy to talk about yourself, referees will always speak enthusiastically about their nominee.
 Follow their example.